I Think I Failed As A Father And I Can’t Get Over The Guilt And Shame

-Guilty now that she’s 16 and I’ve only in the past few years become somewhat financially stable.
+I feel guilty now that she’s 16 and I’ve only in the past few years become somewhat financially stable.
 Guilty because I’m still pursuing my dreams instead of already living them out.
-I should be farther ahead by now.
+I should be further ahead by now.
 I shouldn’t be in this small apartment even though it’s in a wonderful neighborhood.
 We should be in a townhome where there’s actually some separation between the kitchen and the living room.

 And that’s where the shame comes in.
-Because it doesn’t matter what I do, I can’t go back in time.
-She happened.
-When I was still in high school, still naive, immature, and overconfident, thinking that raising a child in a maybe 350-foot basement seemed logical.
+Because it doesn’t matter what I do — I can’t go back in time.
+She happened, back when I was still in high school, still naïve, immature, and overconfident, thinking that raising a child in a maybe 350-foot basement seemed logical.

 I’m ashamed that I had to borrow money to buy her birthday gifts.
 Ashamed when for some reason my mother brought my daughter to my job at a discount shoe store.
 My daughter thought it was so cool seeing her dad at work.
 I nearly cried and then blasted my mom for thinking that was OK.

 I lie about how long ago I opened her college fund, and now I’m frantically depositing every dollar I can spare to spare myself the shame of not being able to support her education.